(786) 301-3007

 -People with brittle, fine or no natural eyelashes

--Someone who's experienced an allergic reaction to a sensitivity patch
+-Someone who's experienced an allergic reaction to a sensitivity patch.

-Yes.
-LVL can provide lift to downward-pointing lashes.
+Yes, a lash lift can provide lift to downward-pointing lashes.

 What are the aftercare instructions?